Welcome to the Bay Area Nuclear Data Program!

 Post-Baccalaureate Researcher

-Joe is a post-baccalaureate researcher conducting work on neutron inelastic scattering cross sections with neutrons born from nuclear fusion reactions, as part of the comissioning of new DT-API neutron sources within the Nuclear Data Group. more
+Joe is a post-baccalaureate researcher conducting work on neutron inelastic scattering cross sections with neutrons born from nuclear fusion reactions, as part of the comissioning of new DT-API neutron sources within the Nuclear Data Program. more

 Isabel Hernandez